 Average Holding Size 170ha

 Recommended minimum lot size 200ha

-Number of new lots/dwelling 77
+Number of lots and therefore dwelling 77

 opportunities at recommended MLS

 The dwelling opportunities number above of 77 assumes that each existing holding already contains a dwelling.
 This may not be the case and therefore is likely an underrepresentation of the number of dwelling opportunities that exist within this sub-region.